+Goal 6 - Maintain a highly qualified Staff that works to provide services to serve and protect the residents, visitors and business of this community.

+Responsible Department City Manager / Assistant City Manager / City Clerk City Manager / Assistant City Manager / City Clerk Assistant City Manager / City Clerk

+ation

+Budget Allocation

+25 02-9102 15-0202

+Accom

+21-9102

+General Plan or SDAT Reference Safety (SA) Chapter 8: Goals SA 1 thru SA 6 [Pg.8-1 thru 8-12]

-Objective of Goal Defined Action Task Under Goal General Plan or SDAT Reference Responsible Department Milestones Progress Comments Goal 6 - Maintain a highly qualified Staff that works t works to provide services to serve and protect the residents, visitors and business of this community. residents, visitors and business of this c ommunity.
-6.1 Enhance the Mayor, City Council, and manager-employee communication by the confituation of telar communications and direction and enhance positive relations between the City Council, Staff and Public so that all groups, work together to provide stability and consistency.
-Safety (SA) Chapter 8: Goals SA 1 thru SA 6 [Pg.8-1 thru 8-12] 6.1.
-To analyze the adequacy of fire services and to budget for analysis in order to 6.1.1 determine best long term plan for the fire department Fire Department 6.1.
-6.1.2 Implement a City-wide Standard Performance Evaluation System for Employees
+Objective of Goal Defined Action Task Under Goal Enhance the Mayor, City Council, and manager-employee communication by the continuation of clear communications and direction and enhance positive relations between the City Council, Staff and Public so that all groups.
+Work together to provide stability and consistency.
+6.1.1 To analyze the adequacy of fire services and to budget for analysis in order to determine best long term plan for the fire department 6.1.2 Implement a City- wide Standard Performance Evaluation System for Employees